ChrGri/DIY-Sim-Racing-FFB-Pedal-Mechanical-Design/README.md

 Here is a description of the design choices:

 To minimize torsional force on the vertical pedal arms arising through pedal activation, the upper loadcell joint is placed at similar height as the pedal face plate centrum.
+A deeper analysis of the pedal kinematics can be found [here](https://github.com/ChrGri/DIY-Sim-Racing-FFB-Pedal/wiki/Pedal-kinematic).

 Since the upper loadcell joint is located rather high, a SFU1610 spindle with 10mm pitch was selected to allow fast pedal movement.
 Lower pitch spindle could provide more torque and thus axial force but at the cost of reduced movement speed.
 Also, the SFU1610 spindle typically emmits less noise and feel smother than 1605 spindles.